vespa-engine/sample-apps/examples/lucene-linguistics/README.md

 ### Observing the indexed tokens

-It is possible to explore the tokens in the index.
+It is possible to explore the tokens directly in the index.
-To do that you can run these commands **inside** the Vespa Docker container.
+To do that you can run these commands **inside** the running Vespa Docker container.

 ```shell
 # Into the Vespa docker